Wei-1/Github-Sub-Bot-Filter/README.md

 ?uid=Wei-1
 ```

 ## Note

+Sometime the `api.github.com` doesn't provide a valid response...

+You should just refresh the page.

+## Another Note

 For those who has followers/ing more than 100 people, you need to modify the `pagination` as described in this page: